 Bring vibrant hues to your home with African violets.
 They can be grown almost anywhere there is light and a bit of humidity.
 African violets prefer full sun in the winter to get their gorgeous color.
 Rotate them regularly to keep growth even.
 Feed regularly with Espoma’s Violet! liquid fertilizer to ensure sensational blooms.

 Nicknamed the dragon plant, this houseplant brings great texture to any décor.
-Choose the variety of dracena that best complements your design styles– such as dark green foliage or red lined foliage.
+Choose the variety of dracaena that best complements your design styles– such as dark green foliage or red lined foliage.
 These plants are easily cared for, tolerating low light, but thriving in medium to bright spots, too.

 - Lemon Cypress

 This holiday favorite brings joy to your home all season long.
 Keep it trimmed into the cone shape to keep it looking like a miniature tree throughout the rest of the year.
-Keep in direct light and cool temperatures.
+Keep it in direct light and cool temperatures.

 - Goldfish Plant

 A member of the African violet family, the goldfish plant brings a unique orange flower to your home.
 It’s named for the flower’s fishlike bodies and puckered mouths.
 Place this plant a few feet away from windows.
 Its curved stems make this a great choice for hanging.